Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Methods

 \subsubsection{Differentiable PDE Solver}

 Conventional numerical PDE solvers compute spatio-temporal solutions for given initial/boundary conditions and model parameters, offering high accuracy and stability for well-defined problems.
 However, such solvers do not construct a computational graph, which limits their compatibility with ML architectures and prevents direct computation of parameter gradients required for optimization.
 In contrast, differentiable PDE solvers compute the forward solution in the same manner as conventional solvers while simultaneously constructing a computational graph.
 This structure enables automatic differentiation to obtain gradients with respect to any input parameter, without explicitly implementing an adjoint method.
 This capability enables efficient gradient-based optimization for physical parameters, boundary conditions, and other model inputs, allowing seamless integration into optimization and ML pipelines.
-The present framework leverages differentiable PDE solvers with the following key features: \begin{itemize} \item \textbf{Latent-space embedding:} Placing the solver in a coarsened/compressed latent space enables efficient computation, significantly reducing the overall computational cost. \item \textbf{Low-fidelity solver utilization:} The latent spatial field allows the use of a computationally inexpensive (lower fidelity) PDE solver that still captures essential dynamics. \item \textbf{Latent Space–Flow Dynamics Correspondence:} The choice of PDE formulation directly influences the latent space interpretability, as the solver has been utilized jointly during training. \end{itemize}
+The present framework leverages differentiable PDE solvers with the following key features: \begin{itemize} \item \textbf{Latent-space embedding:} Placing the solver in a coarsened/compressed latent space enables efficient computation, significantly reducing the overall computational cost. \item \textbf{Low-fidelity solver utilization:} The latent spatial field allows the use of a computationally inexpensive (lower fidelity) PDE solver that still captures essential dynamics. \item \textbf{Latent Space–Flow Dynamics Correspondence:} The choice of PDE formulation, relative to the underlying governing dynamics, directly influences the coherency of latent coarse-grained features, as the solver has been utilized jointly during training. \end{itemize}

 The governing PDEs considered in this work are the 2D Vorticity Transport Equation (VTE) and the 3D Pressure Poisson Equation (PPE), which are applied to 2D flows (flow past a cylinder and flow through a symmetric stenosis) and 3D flows (patient-specific coronary blood flow), respectively.
 First, the 2D nonlinear VTE is given by